yannCardona/EnterpriseDecisionTrackerAPI/README.md

 ## Use

 1. go to http://127.0.0.1:8000/api/docs/ to access the documentation
-2. without authentication no API endpoints are accessible
+2. without authentication only GET API endpoints are accessible
 3. For authentication generate a token with a post request to /api/token/ using one of the following Users
 	- the User 'admin' (pswd: 'admin'), belongs to the 'Admin' Group and can access all API endpoints
 	- the User 'user' (pswd: 'u1s2e3r') can't evaluate decisions